 Each track has 4 slots.
 For a MIDI track, the first slot can take a VST/AU synthesizer (e.g., Sforzando, etc.) and the other 3 can take audio effects.
-For an audio track (RealTracks, Loops, or the Audio track), there is no synthesizer slot, so you can assign up to 4 audio effects.
+For an audio track, there is no synthesizer slot, so you can assign up to 4 audio effects.